Who is Adrian Lebar?

 Who am I really?

 I still ski too, and have recently branched into the seriously energetic cross-country version, an exercise (ha!) that certainly taught me to appreciate edges!
 And a recent foray into the graceful art of snowboarding has helped make the small hills of Southern Ontario fun again.
-I’ve not travelled much, but I’ve skied on two Olympic class mountains (Lake Placid and Whistler), and dozens of smaller ones.
+I’ve skied on two Olympic class mountains (Lake Placid and Whistler), and dozens of smaller ones.

-I am equally lucky to have the most wonderful and supportive girlfriend a man could ever ask for.
+I am also lucky to have the most wonderful and supportive wife a man could ever ask for.
 Sarah is my best friend, a patient shoulder to lean on in hard times, and an amazing cook.
 In addition to all her talents with a camera or frying pan, she is a brilliant writer and freelance editor and science writer, specializing in writing and editing Grant proposals.
+She’s also the most educated person I’ve ever met, and can speak five languages (English, French, Spanish, German, Italian).

 I’ve always believed in hand-coded goodness.
 While WYSIWYG editors have come a long way since I first laid hands on one in 1996, they still produce code that is less efficient and meaningful than hand-coding does.
-I write my own CSS, I write my own HTML, and I’ve done so since I first started working in this industry 12 years ago.
+I write my own CSS, I write my own HTML, and I write my own Javascript (I also write my own PHP, Ruby, Python and Perl), and I’ve done so since I first started working in this industry 12 years ago.

 The code I write works.
 The sites I build work.
 This is one of my core beliefs – that the Internet should be easy to use whether or not you can see or hear.
 Or even type.